 - consistent respect for current laws and regulations;

 - respect for Human Rights;

 - ethical business conduct; and

 - compliance with trade rules.

-This is why the deployment of ethical and CSR risks management process among partners is part of Accor's Planet 21 commitment program.
+This is why the deployment of ethical and CSR risks management process among partners is part of the Accor Group's Planet 21 commitment program.

 Our suppliers and service providers